 Property Damage Accidents

-Not all hit-and-run accidents lead to injury; some lead to property damage, instead.
+Not all hit-and-run accidents lead to injury; some lead to property damage, instead – a situation our Las Vegas bus accident lawyers deal with often due to the prevalence of shuttle and party buses around town.
 For these types of accidents, drivers must still adhere to state laws and take corresponding actions.
 Drivers may not flee the scene simply because no one was visibly hurt.

 - Stop and refrain from impeding traffic when possible